Skip to main content

 Execute a query

-Additionally, under settings, you can find the Query Traces tab to view all traces for your supergraph.
+Additionally, under the Insights panel, you can find the Query Traces tab to view all traces for your supergraph.

 Execute a query